Financial-Times/dotcom-tool-kit/plugins/serverless/readme.md

 Tool Kit plugin to manage Lambdas with [AWS serverless](https://www.serverless.com/framework/docs/getting-started/).

+This plugin will be installed as a dependency of the [backend-serverless-app](https://github.com/Financial-Times/dotcom-tool-kit/tree/main/plugins/backend-serverless-app) plugin, which we recommend using instead of installing this plugin directly.
+That plugin will install additional plugins that will be useful or most Customer Products projects at the FT.

 ## Installation & usage

 With Tool Kit [already set up](https://github.com/financial-times/dotcom-tool-kit#installing-and-using-tool-kit), install this plugin as a dev dependency: